 Planning units that have a high selection frequency across planning solutions can be considered as having high importance for meeting the conservation targets set.
 Figure 4 shows units chosen in the majority (≥75%) of runs.
 These units covered 13.8% of ABNJ within planning solutions for 30% coverage of each conservation feature and they are selected frequently because without them, it becomes more difficult to meet the targets set.
 It is important to note, however, that these high selection frequency planning units cannot meet all conservation targets on their own and instead need to be combined with areas selected less frequently to form a representative network of MPAs.
 Areas selected less frequently by Marxan are those where there is more flexibility as to which planning units are included in network designs to meet conservation targets.
-When targets were set at 50% coverage of each conservation feature, planning units which covered 23.7% of ABNJ were chosen in more than 75% of runs ensured that coverage targets for a conservation feature or features could be met.
+When targets were set at 50% coverage of each conservation feature, planning units which covered 23.7% of ABNJ were chosen in more than 75% of runs.

+Many areas of known ecological importance (e.g. ecologically and biologically significant areas and important bird and biodiversity areas) were strategically selected as important by Marxan.
+Other areas of the sea that were frequently selected were chosen because they ensured that coverage targets for a conservation feature or features could be met.
 While these places are not necessarily of greater ecological importance than others, they can be considered irreplaceable or nearly so in terms of representation of our conservation features.
 Such areas could form foci for new field studies to characterise their importance to biodiversity more fully and inform their inclusion, or not, in an MPA network design.
 Systematic conservation planning therefore helps draw attention to regions that may have been overlooked.
-In contrast, some places known to have high ecological importance, such as the Costa Rica Dome or White Shark Café, were not frequently selected in planning solutions.364 This is probably because the biological conservation features that we used to generate network designs include no information on intensity of use by wildlife because this is not comprehensively available across ABNJ or species.
+In contrast, some places known to have high ecological importance, such as the Costa Rica Dome or White Shark Café, were not frequently selected in planning solutions.
+This is probably because the biological conservation features that we used to generate network designs include no information on intensity of use by wildlife because this is not comprehensively available across ABNJ or species.